l-kaushik/matrix-multiplication-in-C/README.md

 First I am using a for loop to print the input message on screen and before incrementing the loop, taking input from the user, using custom `inputValidation()` function.

-I have already explained the workflow of inputValidation function in detail [here](https://github.com/l-kaushik/input-validation-in-C) but I'll explain, few changes that I've added into the function later in this repository.
+I have already explained the workflow of inputValidation function in detail [here](https://github.com/l-kaushik/input-validation-in-C) but I'll explain it again later, because of few changes that I've added into the function to achieve the requirements of this program.

 Below the for loop there is an if condition, that checks if both matrices are suitable for matrix multiplication or not.